sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Instead of saying equals for the ``=`` operator in an assignment statement, say “gets” or “is assigned” to remember that the variable gets or is assigned the value on the right.
-In the figure above score is assigned the value of 10 times points (which is another variable) plus 5.
+In the figure above, score is assigned the value of 10 times points (which is another variable) plus 5.

 The following video by Dr. Colleen Lewis shows how variables can change values in